dangtuanhuy/assembla-to-jira-migration/README.md

 headers = { 'Authorization': "Basic #{auth}", 'X-Atlassian-Token': 'no-check' }
 ```

+Once this script has completed, check out the `jira-attachments-import-nok.csv` file and recover the failed attachments by manually adding them to the indicated Jira issue.

 See: [Atlassian Community Ticket](https://community.developer.atlassian.com/t/401-unauthorized/9540).

 Another note: we allow the original creators of the Assembla attachments to be able to create the new Jira attachments, therefore retaining ownership.